 My teenage years are broken up into two distinct parts: before cancer and after cancer.
 Every memory I have automatically falls into a category in relation to my dad’s diagnosis.
 I got my driver’s license before cancer, and I graduated high school after cancer.
 I applied to college before cancer, and I got accepted after…

-It’s me, A.K.A. you, but 11 years older and a whole lot wiser.
-First off, stop going in tanning beds right this minute and don't let anyone talk you into getting bangs.
-Just trust me.
+First off, stop going in tanning beds and don't let anyone talk you into getting bangs.
+Trust me.
 With that out of the way, here are a few other things to keep in mind as you navigate the insane world of high school, college, and early adulthood.
-Seriously, even if you don’t take advice from anyone else, listen to some advice from YOUR DAMN SELF.

 This post hovers on the line between "vulnerable" and "embarrassing," but that's really never stopped me. #FriendlessLoser

 Today, 2.74 years, 1,000 days, or 1,440,000 minutes after I stopped drinking, I’m reflecting on the way things have changed from Day 1 to Day 1000.